 The following suggestions include both natural and chemical treatments:

-- To prevent mite infestation, Embry suggested a light dusting of powdered sugar on hives.
-When you apply powdered sugar to bees, they will “shake it off” and the mite goes with it.
-Mike later told me that the sugar had a negative impact on egg production and told me that this probably isn’t a great idea.
+- In a local beekeeping class, I learned to apply a light dusting of powdered sugar on hives to prevent mite infestation.
+When you apply powdered sugar to bees, they will “shake it off,” and the mite goes with it.
+This technique may negatively impact egg production, and this probably isn’t the best technique.

-- Among chemical alternatives is Thymol, a thyme derivative.
-Embry suggests Miteaway for use in summer months and Apiguard for use during winter months.
-Since Thymol is a thyme derivative, I decided to also try a planting a “fence” of thyme around my hives.
+- Apiguard is a more concentrated pesticide for use during the winter months.
+Since Thymol is a thyme derivative, I decided to also try planting a “fence” of thyme around my hives.
 Thyme blooms heavily in the summer, and the bees love it, so it was worth a shot!

 Integrated pest management (IPM) is the practice of controlling honey bee pests with the minimal use of chemicals.

 - Detecting Varroa Mites through Drone Comb.
-Bee suppliers sell a special “drone” foundation that has larger hexagons imprinted in the sheet.
+Bee suppliers sell a special “drone” foundation that has larger hexagons imprinted on the sheet.
 The bees will only build drone comb on these sheets.
 That’s useful because Varroa mites prefer drone brood over worker brood.

 - By placing a frame of drone comb in each of your hives, you can “capture” and remove many mites.
 Once the drone cells are capped, remove the frame and place it overnight in your freezer.
 This will kill the drone brood and also the mites that have invaded the cells.